-Implication: If the next Full-Speed or Low-Speed transaction is intended for the same device targeted by the periodic interrupt, the successful completion of that transaction is eventually be retried with no impact.
+Implication: If the next Full-Speed or Low-Speed transaction is intended for the same device eventually be retried with no impact.

-If the transaction is asynchronous and the device does not respond, it will eventually be retried with no impact user.
+If the transaction is asynchronous and the device does not respond, it will eventually be retried with no impact.

 If the transaction is periodic and the device does not respond, the transfer may be dropped.
-A single dropped periodic transaction should not be noticeable by end
+A single dropped periodic transaction should not be noticeable by end user.